aimeos/map/README.md

 - If length is given and is negative then the sequence will stop that many elements from the end
 - If it is omitted, then the sequence will have everything from offset up until the end

-Numerical array indexes are not preserved.
+Numerical array indexes are NOT preserved.

 **Examples:**